tmuxengr3070/01-pet-fostering-cta/prompts.md

 ## Prompt 8
 Add a horizontal smaller bottom navigation bar centered at the bottom, inside the closing </body> tag, with a home, about and contact us hyperlinks styled as bright, eye-catching fonts that stands out against the background.
 Add spacing between each hyperlink.

+## Prompt 9
+Add a class selector to each phone number text in the Contact Information section.
+Give each phone number a foreground color of darkblue wiith a font weight of bold.